Sri Lanka women's national under-20 football team

-The Sri Lanka women's national under-20 football team is the national under-20 team of Sri Lanka that represents the Sri Lanka in international football competitions including the SAFF U-18 Women's Championship, the AFC U-19 Women's Championship and the FIFA U-20 Women's World Cup, as well as any other under-20 international football tournaments.
-The team is governed by the Football Sri Lanka and is a member of the Asian Football Confederation (AFC).
+The Sri Lanka women's national under-20 football team is the national under-20 team of Sri Lanka that represents the Sri Lanka in international football competitions including the SAFF U-20 Women's Championship, the AFC U-20 Women's Asian Cup and the FIFA U-20 Women's World Cup, as well as any other under-20 international football tournaments.
+The team is governed by the Football Federation of Sri Lanka and is a member of the Asian Football Confederation (AFC).

 Home stadium

 The Sri Lanka women's national under-20 football team plays their home matches on the Sugathadasa Stadium.